liukun-msft/working-docs/eventhubs/claim-ownership-error/working-notes.md

 #### Two issues

 1. We shouldn't throw 412 status code out of `BlobCheckpoint`.
-2. The blob checkpoint `claimOwnership()` is async call, we should block until service response.
+2. The blob checkpoint `claimOwnership()` is async call, which cause multiple threads to `claimOwnership()` for one processor, we should block function until service response.

 #### Rollback as a quick fix